thedeepengine/full-metal-weaviate/full_metal_weaviate/README.md

 # Full Metal Weaviate

 High level wrapper for Weaviate meant to reduce boilerplates and iterate faster.
-We propose essentially two basic high-sugary syntax functions:
+Full Metal Weaviate propose two basic boilerplate-free intuitive functions and a UI for Weaviate:

-metal_query and metal_load (aliased as .q and .l)
+`.metal_query` and `.metal_load` (aliased as `.q` and `.l`)

-It turn this:
+`.metal_query` makes it easy to query your data using an intuitive boilerplate-free syntax

+`.metal_load` makes it easy to load your data with an easy syntax.

+`Full Metal` turn this (search query):

 ```
 response = jeopardy.query.fetch_objects(
     filters=Filter.by_property("round").equal("Double Jeopardy!"),